EsadCetiner/Secure-Nginx-Config/README.md

 ## Requirements
 - A certificate with OCSP Stapling
+- ECC certificates are recommended, they are more secure and performant than RSA.
 - Nginx more_set_headers module installed
 - This has only been tested on Ubuntu/Debian so Ubuntu/Debian is recommended, although there is nothing stopping you from using this on Arch/Cent OS etc